The 32nd Annual Aging with Developmental Disabilities Conference will be held on May 15-16, 2023.

 Awards (Allene M. Jackson Award and Dr. John Morley Award)

 Allene M. Jackson Award

-The Allene M. Jackson Award, originated in 2003, is named after AADD’s founding Executive Director, Allene M. Jackson, who led the agency from 1989 to 1995.
-This award is given to direct care staff who have demonstrated a commitment to excellence in their work with a person or persons who are at least 50 years of age and have a developmental disability.
+The Allene M. Jackson Award, originated in 2003, named after AADD's founding Executive Director, Allene M. Jackson, who led the agency from 1989 to 1995.
+This award is given to a direct care staff who have demonstrated a commitment to excellence in their work with a person or persons who are at least 50 years of age and have a developmental disability.

 2017 marked the 15th anniversary of presenting this award.
 AADD commends our past award winners for their commitment to the field of aging with developmental disabilities.